 IMBCR is dedicated to advance the treatment of myeloma by connecting possibility through scientific innovation leading to personalized and continuous optimized patient care.

-IMBCR is committed to making the impossible possible so that all patients with myeloma live their best life.
+IMBCR is committed to helping all patients with myeloma Live Better and Live Longer.

 A unique and fully integrated research center, exploring innovative therapeutic approaches using laboratory-based research and sophisticated data analytics to advance clinical development.
 The Institute aims to improve and personalize patient care, optimizing outcomes and ultimately cure myeloma.